joe-jngigi/next_learn_dev/README.md

 }
 ```

-For the latter, the `console.log(eachData)` will be as show.
-Note that the one one last one is a string,
+For the latter, the `console.log(eachData)` will be as shown.
+Note that the last one is a string,

 ```json
 { '1': 'Iron Man (2008)' }